RosettaCommons/demos/tutorials/GeneralizedKIC/generalized_kinematic_closure_2.md

 - How to use the GeneralizedKIC mover to sample small perturbations of an existing loop.
 - How to use the GeneralizedKIC mover with the GenericMonteCarlo mover to perform a Monte Carlo search of loop conformations.

-It is highly recommended that you complete the [first tutorial](generalized_kinematic_closure_1.md) before proceeding.
+It is highly recommended that you complete the [[first tutorial|generalized_kinematic_closure_1]] before proceeding.

 ## Perturbing loops with GeneralizedKIC

-In the [first tutorial](generalized_kinematic_closure_1.md), we saw how one can construct an entirely new loop using the [PeptideStubMover](https://www.rosettacommons.org/docs/latest/PeptideStubMover), the [DeclareBond mover](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/DeclareBond), and GeneralizedKIC.
+In the [[first tutorial|generalized_kinematic_closure_1]], we saw how one can construct an entirely new loop using the [PeptideStubMover](https://www.rosettacommons.org/docs/latest/PeptideStubMover), the [DeclareBond mover](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/DeclareBond), and GeneralizedKIC.
 The GeneralizedKIC mover was used to sample entirely new conformations of the loop.
 However, there are many situations in which one may wish to perturb a loop slightly from a starting conformation without randomizing its conformation completely.
 This is particularly true when using GeneralizedKIC to explore variant conformations of a starting structure, or when one has used fragment insertion to build a loop crudely and wishes to refine the starting model.
 In this tutorial, we will learn how to perturb loops with GeneralizedKIC.
 We will do this in the context of a Monte Carlo search of loop conformational space, in which the moves are small perturbations of the loop conformation (using GeneralizedKIC), and the acceptance criterion is the effect on a backbone-only score function.

 ## Exercise 2:  A RosettaScripts-Scripted Monte Carlo Search of Loop Conformational Space